 - Each department or college may nominate one candidate in either or both of the above eligible fields.
 Each unit may create its own selection process for its nominee.

-Eligible fields in 2023 will be Biological/Life Sciences and Humanities and Fine Arts (including history).
+Eligible fields in 2024 will be Mathematics, Physical Sciences and Engineering and Social Sciences.

 A nomination packet must be submitted by the department chair or college dean and include the following required items (PDF format):

 - an abstract of the nominee’s dissertation (not to exceed five double-spaced pages).
-Appendices containing other material, such as charts, tables, and/or references may be included as additional pages.
+Appendices containing other material, such as charts, tables, and/or references may be included as additional pages (not to exceed five pages).
 All pages should be numbered, and each should bear the name of the nominee.

 - three letters addressing the significance and quality of the nominee's dissertation